Excel Academy, Stoke-on-Trent: Academic standards

 In 2010 the school achieved GCSE examination performance of 89 per cent of pupils obtaining 5 or more GCSEs at the higher grades of 'A star' to 'C' (5A*-C), and 55% of pupils obtaining 5 or more GCSEs at the higher grades of A*-C including English and Maths.
 This latter figure exceeds the 'Fisher Family Trust' measure FFT D, which indicates the progress made by schools in the top 25% percentile of value-added scores nationally.

 In 2009 the school's achieved 75% 5A*-C and 43% 5A*-C including English and Maths.

 In 2011 Holden lane achieved 87% (5A*-C)in their GCSE Results.

 School Leadership & Management

-The Principal is Mr Darren Bishop.
-Darren was formally deputy head at the academy.
+The Principal is Miss Anna Steele.
+Anna has been the principal since 2022.

 Initially in 1963 the Head was Mr Taylor with Miss Young as deputy head.

 For 17 years, the school was led by Mr. D. Gray.
 He retired in July 1996.
 Mr. P. Roberts, Deputy Headteacher, became Acting Headteacher for one term prior to Lynne Hardcastle's appointment in January 1997.
 Mrs. Hardcastle took early retirement in July 2006.
 She was succeeded by her Deputy, Mrs. Jacqueline Lewis.
 Mrs. Lewis served the school in various capacities from September 1972 and was Acting Head until May 2011.
 Mr J Patino was headteacher from 2011 to 2015.